Exscientia/StableNetGuardOwl/README.md

 2. A CSV file containing the monitored properties.
 3. A DCD trajectory file to visualize the system's temporal evolution.

+To perform a stability test the general syntax is as follows:
 Command Syntax
 ```bash
 python scripts/perform_stability_tests.py -c config.yaml